 Once he trusts you, your parakeet will become tame very quickly

 Parakeets Home Alone

-Leaving him for more than a day is still pushing it, though, and you shouldn’t take the risk.
+Leaving them for more than a day, however, is pushing it.
 The main issues are food and water.
-A single parakeet or a pair might get by on dried food for 48 hours, but it will depend on your cage set-up.
-A seed hopper replenishes as the birds feed; but it might become blocked due to a damp patch.
-Water might become contaminated with droppings.
-If you keep several birds in an aviary or large cage, do you actually know how much they eat?
-You will have been putting fresh food out every day, but won’t necessarily know if the bowls and feeding stations can last 48 hours if unreplenished.
+A single parakeet or a pair of the birds may run their food sources dry within 48 hours, it all depends on the cage set-up however.
+A seed-hopper replenishes the food as the birds feed; but it can become blocked due to a damp patch.
+Water can become contaminated with droppings.
+If you do happen to keep several birds in a cage or an aviary, you probably can’t run the risk of leaving them for this amount of time.
+You can’t know for sure how much they eat, you may be putting out fresh food each day, but can’t know if this will last for 2 full days.

 Parakeet Vacation Care

 If you’re away for more than a single day, you should get someone to feed your birds.
 This could be a friend or family member, perhaps even a neighbour.

 If you keep just a single parakeet, you may want to send your bird off on a small holiday to a trusted person’s house, as they will get too lonely in a deserted house..

 There are also small animal boarding houses that specialise in birds -- you’ll need to check your local phone or business directory to find out where they are.